gospacedev/mail-checker/README.md

-# Mail Monke
+# Mail Checker
-A mail checker, it checks the domain if it has a DMARC, a SPF Record, and a Mail Server
+It checks the domain if it has a DMARC, a SPF Record, and a Mail Server

 ## Usage
 You can simply run it as: